Ohio Bobcats: Cross Country

 The men's and women's teams are now coached by Sarah Pease and Ian Kellogg is an assistant for the Women's team.
 The Ohio Bobcats’ women's cross country team competes at Goldsberry Track in Athens, Ohio.
 The teams were previously coached by Elmore "Mo" Banton, a widely-known coach who became Ohio's first African American head coach in 1980 and stayed with the program for over twenty years.

 Men's Cross Country

 The Ohio Men's Cross-Country program claims MAC titles from 1962, 1964, and 1996.
-Recently, distance athlete and Ohio's former Director of Compliance Craig Leon became a qualifier to the U.S. Olympic Trials for the marathon in Eugene, Oregon.
+Known as the Worldwalker, from April 1983 to April 1987 alumnus Steve Newman became the first person to walk solo around the Earth.
+Ohio's former director of Compliance Craig Leon became a qualifier to the U.S. Olympic Trials for the marathon in Eugene, Oregon.
 Leon finished 10th at the 2013 Boston Marathon, the same race during the 2013 Boston Marathon bombing.
 The runners were greatly affected by the loss of the Men's Track program in 2007, but have continued mobilizing a club track program in the winter and spring to compete in mid- and long-distance events at various track meets throughout the country.